Restoring Family Links

 Restoring Family Links (RFL) is a program of the Red Cross and Red Crescent Movement, more specifically the International Committee of the Red Cross (ICRC) and National Red Cross and Red Crescent Societies involving activities that aim to prevent separation and disappearance, look for missing persons, restore and maintain contact between family members and clarify the fate of persons reported missing.
 The activities are carried out by the components of the RFL is sometimes also referred to as family tracing.

 The ICRC and National Red Cross and Red Crescent Societies form together a global network, the Family Links Network.
 This network works across international borders, present with staff and volunteers at grass-roots level worldwide, to locate people and put them back into contact with their relatives, observing of the principles of the International Red Cross and Red Crescent Movement.

-The most common situations where the Family Links Network takes action are when loss of contact is due to armed conflict or other situations of violence; natural or man-made disaster; migration and in other situations of humanitarian need, such as allowing detainees to keep in touch with their families while in prison.

-RFL services are free of charge.
+The most common situations in which the Family Links Network takes action are when loss of contact is caused by armed conflict or other situations of violence, natural or man-made disasters, migration, or other humanitarian circumstances—such as enabling detainees to maintain contact with their families while in prison.
+RFL services are provided free of charge.